AliSot2000/Duplicate-Image-Finder/README.md

 ### Usage:
 FastDiffPy provides two scripts:
-- `dif.py` which implements the cli interface present in difPy with a few discrepancies.
+- `difpy` which implements the cli interface present in difPy with a few discrepancies.
 Refer to the [Differences to difPy Section](#differences-to-the-original-difpy)
-- `main.py` which has its own cli interface to run the deduplication process and provide the user with a SQLite database as a result.
+- `fastdiffpy` which has its own cli interface to run the deduplication process and provide the user with a SQLite database as a result.

 You can also write your own script to suit your needs like [this](scripts/Sample.py):